Does Feedback Alignment Work at Biological Timescales?: A Continuous-Time Model of Feedback Alignment

 Here $\tprop$ is the neuronal propagation time constant, setting how quickly $\mathbf z_l$ relaxes to its driven input.
 The constants $\tplas{W},\tplas{V}$ control how rapidly synaptic plasticity occurs when presynaptic and modulatory drives coincide.
 The constants $\tdec{W},\tdec{V}$ govern passive weight decay, setting the forgetting timescale.
-For the biological interpretation of these timescales, see Section~\ref{sec:biological-timescales}.
-These equations arise by stacking per-neuron heterosynaptic updates; see Appendix~\ref{sec:appendix-neuron-dynamics} for the per-neuron update rules.

-We emphasize that these equations describe rate-based dynamics, not spiking dynamics: the neuronal state $z(t)$ evolves continuously without threshold-triggered resets or discrete spikes~\citep{hopfield1984neurons, wilson1972excitatory}.
-This abstraction allows us to focus on continuous-time error-propagation rules and makes the analysis tractable.
-While the lack of spikes is a limitation that excludes important timing effects and spike-based coding strategies, it can still serve as a reasonable model for certain classes of cortical neurons whose average firing rates are well-approximated by continuous variables~\citep{wilson1972excitatory}.
-Moreover, rate-based neurons align naturally with the error-propagation algorithms we study (FA, DFA, KP), which are themselves formulated in terms of continuous activations rather than discrete events.
+The center and right panels of Figure \ref{fig:neuron-and-topologies} show how these neurons connect into multilayer networks.
+Under timescale separation $\tprop{} \ll \tplas{} \ll \tdec{}$, the activation states equilibrate quickly, and weights update quasi-statically.
+Outputs track their steady state $\mathbf z_l\approx\sigma_l(W_l \mathbf z_{l-1})$ within a sample window.

 These dynamics can be understood as a continuous-time realization of the heterosynaptic two-signal principle.
 Under separation of timescales, we may treat neuronal activity as equilibrated relative to the slower synaptic updates.
-In this quasi-stationary regime, the fast variables satisfy $\mathbf z_l = \sigma(W_l^\top \mathbf z_{l-1})$, and the weight dynamics reduce to the heterosynaptic updates analyzed in~\cite{ziyin2025heterosynaptic}, where local stability guarantees each neuron implements a gradient step and global consistency ensures alignment across layers.
-At full stationarity ($\dot{\mathbf z}=\dot W=\dot V=0$) and with equal size, the fixed-point equations imply $W_l \propto \mathbf z_{l-1}(V_l^\top \boldsymbol\epsilon_l)^\top$ and $V_l \propto (W_l^\top \mathbf z_{l-1})\boldsymbol{\epsilon}_l^\top$, so that $W_l$ converges to a configuration consistent with $V_l^\top$.
-In this limit, the effective update to $W_l$ is the outer product of the input with the backpropagated error at that layer—recovering the canonical backpropagation rule as the stationary solution of the dynamics.
+In this quasi-stationary regime, the fast variables satisfy $\mathbf z_l = \sigma(W_l \mathbf z_{l-1})$, and the weight dynamics reduce to the standard feedforward processing.
+At full stationarity ($\dot{\mathbf z}=\dot W=\dot V=0$) and with equal size, the fixed-point equations imply $W_l \propto (V_l\boldsymbol\epsilon_l)\mathbf z_{l-1}^\top$ and $V_l \propto (W_l \mathbf z_{l-1})\,\boldsymbol\epsilon_l^\top$, so that $W_l$ converges to a configuration consistent with $V_l^\top$.
+In this limit, the effective update to $W_l$ is the outer product of the input with the backpropagated error at that layer, recovering a backprop-like outer-product update.
+The effective weight update rule corresponding to different learning algorithms depends only on the definitions of the feedback weights $V_l$ and error drive $\boldsymbol{\epsilon}_l$.
+In Appendix \ref{appendix:discrete-time-limits} we discuss the discrete-time limits of these dynamics.